dilipsanapinb/weatheAppBackend/README.md

 # weatheAppBackend

 # Basic dependencies to install;
-- install the "requests" extention by command "pip install request"
+- install the "requests" extention by command "pip install requests"

 # Command to run the python app
 - python app.py